 Stage 3: Students had to read previous comments to ensure they were not repeating and either come up with new contrasts or develop those of previous students.

-Stage 4: In the seminar, students were asked to summarise the contrasts and consider the implications for voting behaviour linking the historiographical debate on standards of living between the wars with the electoral success of the Conservative Party, participation was good with about two-third of the fifty students taking part – with often reluctant to participate students posting quickly in order to post the most obvious contrasts later students tended to develop points made earlier but this resulted in sophisticated responses, the task had usually been undertaken in the seminar taking the first 30 minutes or so.
-With the contrasts completed before the seminar it was possible to move on swiftly to the discussion of the political implications of living standards in Britain between the wars with asynchronous group activity taking place between taught seminars in term 1 and then in place of seminars in term 2, suitable for unlimited numbers of students on multiple sites Learning objectives for the class: exploration and extension of ideas and topics discussed in seminars and as a run-up to forthcoming discussions, learning through practice and feedback, how to articulate and respond to ideas in written form as well as through spoken discussion.
+Stage 4: In the seminar, students were asked to summarise the contrasts and consider the implications for voting behaviour, linking the historiographical debate on standards of living between the wars with the electoral success of the Conservative Party.
+Participation was good with about two-thirds of the fifty students taking part – with often reluctant to participate students posting quickly in order to post the most obvious contrasts.
+Later students tended to develop points made earlier but this resulted in sophisticated responses.
+The task had usually been undertaken in the seminar taking the first 30 minutes or so.
+With the contrasts completed before the seminar, it was possible to move on swiftly to the discussion of the political implications of living standards in Britain between the wars with asynchronous group activity taking place between taught seminars in term 1 and then in place of seminars in term 2, suitable for unlimited numbers of students on multiple sites learning objectives for the class: exploration and extension of ideas and topics discussed in seminars and as a run-up to forthcoming discussions, learning through practice and feedback, how to articulate and respond to ideas in written form as well as through spoken discussion.

 Prior to the session: All students undertake prescribed reading of primary texts and secondary commentary so that they all have a shared knowledge of the issues raised by the texts and the difficulties they present.

-During the Session: Students in the seminar are subdivided into blogging ‘groups’ of around 5-10 members which allows them to develop dialogues and to build confidence and familiarity the students are able to view the blogs of other groups but cannot post comments to them, students are asked to respond in their blogs to a series of tasks.
-These begin very simply by asking students to post a brief comment and an image which they think would be interesting to talk about in the following week’s seminar, students are then asked to leave a response to comments by their peers gradually building towards more complex, challenging and open-ended tasks and activities.
+During the Session: Students in the seminar are subdivided into blogging ‘groups’ of around 5-10 members, which allows them to develop dialogues and to build confidence and familiarity.
+The students are able to view the blogs of other groups but cannot post comments to them.
+Students are asked to respond in their blogs to a series of tasks.
+These begin very simply by asking students to post a brief comment and an image that they think would be interesting to talk about in the following week’s seminar.
+Students are then asked to leave a response to comments by their peers, gradually building towards more complex, challenging and open-ended tasks and activities.

-Follow up activity: The seminar discussion and the blogging activity tend to throw up different kinds of discussion which are mutually beneficial and so there is no clear line between the main activity and the follow-up since seminars and blogging groups tend very often to feed into each other.
+Follow up activity: The seminar discussion and the blogging activity tend to throw up different kinds of discussion, which are mutually beneficial.
+Therefore, there is no clear line between the main activity and the follow-up since seminars and blogging groups tend very often to feed into each other.

-The Applied Research Module is a project based Honours level module students were asked to produce a product (leaflet, webpage, video etc) that is informed by social science research and would be of interest to a wider audience, they are asked to produce a commentary on the research that informed the product alongside the process of putting it together (how they chose their audience, rationale for format etc.) The delivery is via individual tutorial sessions, the TQEF funding enabled development work on the module that was designed to do things firstly to engage the students in working on their product and commentary through a series of stages that were supported online secondly, as this module is delivered across courses and sites its aimed to provide students with opportunities to share their experiences and to enable peer learning, initially the students were asked to complete a project proposal that was posted on to the Bb discussion site and students were assigned to groups and asked to comment on each other's proposals the next exercise encouraged students to work towards their commentaries using blogs but not all students completed these, those who did produced some excellent work.
-A key advantage of the online activities was that it enabled the module leader to see how students were progressing and which students needed chasing up, those students who returned module evaluations were very positive about their learning experience one clear benefit of the changes it that it enables students at the University Campuses to be part of a wider community learners than they would normally experience.
+The Applied Research Module is a project based Honours level module students were asked to produce a product (leaflet, webpage, video, etc) that is informed by social science research and would be of interest to a wider audience.
+They are asked to produce a commentary on the research that informed the product alongside the process of putting it together (how they chose their audience, rationale for format etc.) The delivery is via individual tutorial sessions.
+The TQEF funding enabled development work on the module that was designed to do things firstly to engage the students in working on their product and commentary through a series of stages that were supported online secondly.
+As this module is delivered across courses and sites, it is aimed to provide students with opportunities to share their experiences and to enable peer learning.
+Initially the students were asked to complete a project proposal that was posted on to the Bb discussion site.
+Students were assigned to groups and asked to comment on each other's proposals.
+The next exercise encouraged students to work towards their commentaries using blogs but not all students completed these.
+Those who did, produced some excellent work.
+A key advantage of the online activities was that it enabled the module leader to see how students were progressing and which students needed chasing up.
+Those students who returned module evaluations were very positive about their learning experience.
+One clear benefit of the changes is that it enables students at the University campuses to be part of a wider community of learners than they would normally experience.

 Blogging as a tool for reflection and learning